Lightstreamer/Lightstreamer-lib-client-dotnet/README.md

 ## Compatibility ##

-The library requires Lightstremaer Server 7.0.1
+The library requires Lightstremaer Server 7.0.1 or later

 ## Documentation